ltcnodes/node-interface/README.md

 - **Sync status** (by looking at the number of blocks/headers).
 - **Network usage:** How much data your node has sent/received (since daemon start).
 - **Connected peers:** Info about inbound ant outbound connections to your node.
-- **LTC Price:** Currently in $USD from CheckLTC.com.
+- **LTC Price:** Currently in $USD from CheckLTC.com. (added April 3rd)

 If you have any problems or suggestions, feel free to open an issue or pull request.

-<sup>1: While I did it with Litecoin in mind, it should work with bitcoin or any of its forks without problems.</sup>
+<sup>1: While it was written with Litecoin in mind, it should work with bitcoin or any of its forks without problems.</sup>

 ### [Security](#security)